Navigation

 - Select the Billing tab.

 The Billing tab on the client record contains three sub-tabs: General, Contracts, and Tax Rates.
-The client record also has a separate Tax Settings tab that sits next to Billing — it is a sibling of the Billing tab, not a sub-tab inside it.
+The client record also has a separate Tax Settings tab next to Billing.
+It is a sibling of the Billing tab, not a sub-tab inside it.

 Billing Tab — General Sub-Tab

-The General sub-tab is where most day-to-day billing configuration lives.
-Treat it as the canonical place to set who gets the invoice, when it is due, and how the totals are calculated.
+Most day-to-day billing configuration lives on the General sub-tab.
+This is where you set who gets the invoice, when it is due, and how the totals are calculated.

 Billing Contact and Delivery